 Yorkshire Terrier was birthed in Scotland in the late 18th century.
 This type of breed descended from the active Clydesdale Terrier, bred to keep rodents from mills, and the local Scottish Terrier.
 Just like his parents, the Yorkie grew to become very brave, witty, and confident about himself.

 He loved to keep the company of Scottish workers in the mills and farms.
 Later, Scottish workers brought the Yorkie Terrier to America which was further bred by American locals.

 The Maltese were equally documented in the late 18th century in America.
-Records say that this particular breed first existed in Malta and was adored by Greeks, Romans, and Egyptians of noble background.
+Records say that this particular breed first existed in Malta and was adored by Greeks, Romans, and Egyptians of high background.

 If he takes after the Yorkie, then he is likely to have shades of brown, black, or tan.
 On the other hand, a Morkie pup that has stronger Maltese genes will be white or cream.